Collateral Coverage Ratio: What It Is & How To Calculate It

 Discounted Collateral Value (DCV)

-Lenders normally require that a loan can’t be more than the discounted value of the underlying collateral.
-These discounted rates will vary based on the potential for decline in value.
+It’s standard for lenders to require that the loan amount can’t be more than the discounted value of the supporting collateral.
+These discounted rates will vary based on the type of collateral and the potential for decline in value.
+Real estate often has a DCV of up to 80%, while furniture, fixtures, and equipment (FF&E) might have a DCV that ranges from 30% to 70%.

 While the lender may give you the DCV, you can also estimate that value before applying for a loan by knowing the collateral value, also known as the fair market value (FMV), and the discount percentage set by the lender.
 To calculate the DCV, use the following formula: